Site-Centric Privacy

 United Kingdom

-We keep our privacy policy under regular review, and we let you know of any updates.
-Our privacy policy was last updated on 26 July 2022.
+We keep our privacy policy under regular review and will inform you of any updates.
+The latest version was last updated on 10th April 2025.

 Get in touch to learn more about Ipsos iris